 The Ferragamo museum in Florence includes over 15000 shoes, with so much beauty and incredible designs, it is impossible to fathom.
 One must see it to believe it.

-Beyond the shoes, however, we loved seeing the asymmetric hems on long leather skirts, the luxurious utilitarian designs meant for a businessman on the go, the fabrics including snakeskin, leather and canvas.
+Beyond the spring 2019 shoes, however, we loved seeing the asymmetric hems on long leather skirts, the luxurious utilitarian designs meant for a businessman on the go, the fabrics including snakeskin, leather and canvas.
 Paul Andrew and Guillaume Meilland wove their men’s and women’s collections together superbly and made sure that leather was at the forefront of it all.

 However, critics have pointed out that the material suited the men’s collection better than the women’s, pointing out that it made the oversized pieces especially look leaden.
 We rather loved the palette though, generating a good number of looks in dusty neutrals and some gorgeous jewel tones.